YehudaShapira/xv6-explained/Explanations.md

 * Voila!
 We have in our hands a physical address.

 Note that each page can be in a totally different place in the physical memory.
 The pages can be scattered (in page-sized chunks) all along the RAM.

+**Uh oh**:
+Each row in the Page Table takes up 4 bytes (?).
+A 2GB process will require 4MB somehow.
+I forgot how we reached this interesting mathematial conclusion; I need to check up on this data.
+Anyway, we end up with quite a large Page Table, which kind of defeats the whole purpose of the Page Table.
+Well, not the *whole* purpose, but definitely some of it.

+**The solution**: The Page Table gets its very own Page Table!